River (¥$ and Young Thug song): Composition and lyrics

-"River" samples Leon Bridge's (pictured) song of the same name.
+"River" samples Leon Bridge's song of the same name.

 "River" makes several references to other public figures.
 Young Thug opens with a verse that emphasizes luxury.
 He raps about affording luxury goods for women, showing off expensive watches like the Audemars Piguet, and maintaining a lifestyle characterized by high-end fashion and extravagant spending.

 The chorus, performed by West, pleas for freedom for incarcerated individuals.
 West repeatedly chants, "Too much money to be in the streets / Too much money to spend all on me / Too much hate and not enough love / Free Larry, free Young Thug."
 West has advocated for Larry Hoover's release from prison for over a decade.
 On May 9, 2022, Thug was arrested in Atlanta on gang-related charges.
 On West's third verse, he advocates for the release of Demetrius Flenory as well.

 The outro of "River" is based around a sample of American singer Leon Bridges' track of the same name, from his 2015 album Coming Home.